 That gives us in private life a hint.
 No doleful, mournful Christmas for the soldier; no indeed.
 He is out to make it merry.
 So why not we?
 There has been altogether too much tendency toward a lax observance of Christmas this year.
 But we must forget about the war for one day and celebrate as usual, keeping our yuletide customs green and our yuletide hearts aglow against that mad, merry day when the boys come home.

-Featured Image: A market scene in Harrisburg (Pennsylvania State Archives)
+Featured Image: A market scene in Harrisburg (Historical Society of Dauphin County)